Annual Review of Neuroscience

 The Annual Review of Neuroscience is a peer-reviewed academic journal that publishes review articles relevant to neuroscience.
-In publication since 1978 by Annual Reviews, founding editor W. Maxwell Cowan led the editorial committee until his death in 2002.
+In publication since 1978 by Annual Reviews (AR), founding editor W. Maxwell Cowan led the editorial committee until his death in 2002.
 Mary E. Hatten and Botond Roska are the current co-editors.
 As of 2023, it is being published as open access, under the Subscribe to Open model.